mandi1267/mandi1267.github.io/sample-content.md

 layout: projects
 weight: 1
 description:
-permalink: /sample-content/
+permalink: /projects/
 ---

-# Coming Soon
-If you want information in the mean time, feel free to email me.
+This page is a work in progress.
+If you want additional information in the mean time, feel free to email me!